Kezyma/Morrowind-Remastered/README.md

 - Click 'OK' on the error popup.
 - Select Morrowind in the game list, if Morrowind isn't listed, scroll to the bottom, click 'Browse...' and locate your Morrowind folder.

+### Sort Mods
+- On the right side panel of Mod Organizer, switch to the 'Plugins' tab (if not currently on that tab).
+- Click the 'Sort' button at the top of the tab.
+- Click 'Yes'.
+- When LOOT has finished running, click 'Close'.

+### Back-Date BSAs
+- On the Mod Organizer toolbar, click 'Tools', then click 'Settings...'.
+- Switch to the 'Workarounds' tab in the Settings window.
+- Click 'Back-date BSAs'.
+- Click 'OK'.

 ### MWSE
 - Select 'MWSE Install' in the application list (top right section of Mod Organizer).
 - Click 'Run'.